-Flashing or updating Betaflight firmware on flight controllers is simple, in this tutorial I will show you the steps and how to troubleshoot problems during flashing.
+In this tutorial I will show you how to flash and update Betaflight on your flight controller and how to troubleshoot potential problems during FC flashing.

 If you are new to Betaflight, check out my setup guide after you’ve flashed the firmware.
 There are instructions on how to setup your FC for your first flight, and all other related Betaflight tutorials.